ministryofjustice/feature-flags-with-pulumi/README.md

 </details>

-### 3. Multiple Buckets
+### 3. Multiple buckets

-The service now needs two buckets, and uses a feature flag to make sure the change is only deployed to `dev`.
-Notice how the feature flags are stored in a distinct dictionary in the stack config files.
-This means all feature flags are stored in one location per stack and can be easily copied over to the other stacks.
+The service now needs two buckets, and uses the `multiple_buckets` feature flag to make sure the change is only deployed to `dev`.

 Running a `pulumi up` shows that a second bucket is created in `dev` but no changes are detected in `prod`: